 The proposed reforms is to alternate the 1991 High Court & County Court Jurisdiction Order to allow high court enforcement officers, assisted, where appropriate by certificated enforcement agents, to enforce CCJs below £600 and judgments based on Consumer Credit Act agreements.

 The submission prepared by Toby Riley-Smith QC & Celia Oldham both of Henderson Chambers, is supported by a detailed Opinion (“Efficient & Effective Enforcement Against Goods: The Way Forward”).

 Andrew Wilson, Chair of the HCEOA said “Lord Briggs highlighted the failings of debt enforcement by County Court bailiffs in his Final Report and this is a suggested interim solution to ease the workload of the bailiffs and allow them more time to perform their other duties, such as enforcing orders for possession.”

 Kevin McCarthy, Chair of CIVEA said “CIVEA members already handle over 6 million liability orders and warrants and are well placed to ensure that court users can rely on having judgments enforced professionally, efficiently and with experts skilled at dealing with people who may be vulnerable.”

-High Court Enforcement Officers have a higher collection rate than the average County Court Bailiff.
+For CCJ Debt Collection, High Court Enforcement Officers have a higher collection rate than the average County Court Bailiff.
 Whilst seizing goods is not always an effective method of County Court Judgement Enforcement, it is the most commonly used method for enforcing payment.